 The overall objective of Agriculture Training and Nutrition Support for 9 Villages North of Wau, South Sudan, 2018-2021 is to contribute to the survival, food security, and improvement of health status of the most vulnerable communities in the Greater Wau area.
 The 9 villages lie in a predominantly Dinka area, but there are also some predominantly Luo villages.
 Traditionally the Dinka and Luo were “pastoralists by inclination, and agriculturalists by necessity.”
 Nowadays, they live increasingly as agriculturalists; some already for several generations.
 This cultural sea-change has proven very challenging for them.

-Objective 1: 720 farmers in 9 villages around the settlement of Alel Chok, north of Wau successfully commence with sustainable agriculture and are able to feed themselves and their 450 most vulnerable individuals throughout the year
+Objective 1: 720 farmers in 9 villages around the settlement of Alel Chok, north of Wau, successfully commence with sustainable agriculture and are able to feed themselves and their 450 most vulnerable individuals throughout the year

 Implementation Process